alexanderepping/apfelxx_photon_mod/README.md

 ### makeLHAPDF
 Fortran program to write the GRVCustomSet_0000.dat file in the LHAPDF fromat and related files.

+### myApfelModified/apfelxx
+Folder containing the changed source code and headers of the apfelxx program.

+### myLHAPDFModified/share/LHAPDF/
+Folder containing folders with the used LHAPDF data sets.

 ### testModifiedApfel
 Modified versions of the examples found in [vbertone/APFEL_EXAMPLES](https://github.com/vbertone/APFEL_Examples).